akandelanre/akandelanre.github.io/publications.md

 ### Articles in Preparation
 - **Akande, O.**, Hu, J., Wang, Q., and Reiter, J. P., "Edit-Imputation and Synthetic Data Generation For Household Data with the R package NestedCategBayesImpute."
-- Wongkamthong, C., and **Akande, O.**, "Missing Data Imputation for Ordinal Data: a Comparative Study of Statistical and Machine Learning Models."
+- Wongkamthong, C., and **Akande, O.**, "Multiple Imputation for Ordinal Data: a Comparative Study of Statistical and Machine Learning Models."

 -------------------------